Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

 training (NN) -- unsupervised learning training (NN) = iterative process in which data is passed to a neural network + parameters of the neural network are adjusted to achieve an optimal solution for the given problem. a dataset is required
 Trainium
-transformers "a new type of NLP model that demolished the reading comprehension abilities of both humans and the best AI incumbent at the time"
+transformers "a new type of NLP model that demolished the reading comprehension abilities of both humans and the best AI incumbent at the time" ~pattern recognition techniques
 Turing test
-vector database https://weaviate.io/
-vector database https://www.pinecone.io
+vector -- difference with embedding?? vector database https://weaviate.io/ vector database https://www.pinecone.io